Personalized Robotic Object Rearrangement from Scene Context: Evaluation with Online Raters

 \subsection{Results}

 \textbf{Alignment Score}: Table~\ref{tab:alignment-score} presents the $s_{align}$ metric, which measures how well models match the target user's preferences.

-Our results indicate that models incorporating \textit{prior} and \textit{within-scene} context, ContextSortLM and APRICOT-NonInteractive, achieve higher alignment scores than TidyBot-Random and ConSOR across all three environment categories, further validating the use of multiple sources of scene context for preference adaptation.
-APRICOT-NonInteractive outperforms ContextSortLM in \code{Similar-1D} and \code{Similar-2D} categories but underperforms in the \code{Dissimilar} category, likely because APRICOT-NonInteractive tends to over-cluster similar objects.
-ConSOR scores higher than TidyBot-Random in the category \code{Similar-1D} but lags in the \code{Similar-2D} and \code{Dissimilar} categories, possibly because \code{Similar-1D} examples are densely occupied and offer richer semantic context benefiting ConSOR.
+Our results indicate that models incorporating \textit{prior} and \textit{current} scene context, ContextSortLM and APRICOT-NonInteractive, achieve higher alignment scores than TidyBot-Random and ConSOR across all three environment categories, further validating the use of multiple sources of scene context for preference adaptation.
+APRICOT-NonInteractive outperforms ContextSortLM in \code{Uniform-1D} and \code{Uniform-2D} categories but underperforms in the \code{Non-Uniform} category, likely because APRICOT-NonInteractive tends to over-cluster similar objects.
+ConSOR scores higher than TidyBot-Random in the category \code{Uniform-1D} but lags in the \code{Uniform-2D} and \code{Non-Uniform} categories, possibly because \code{Uniform-1D} examples are densely occupied and offer richer semantic context benefiting ConSOR.

-Many raters found no model perfectly aligned with user preferences, especially in Similar-2D examples, where $27.0\%$ chose `None.' \code{Similar-2D} environments feature identical surfaces in a 2D layout, which is challenging to represent semantically, leading to preference mismatches and misplaced objects.
+Many raters found no model perfectly aligned with user preferences, especially in Uniform-2D examples, where $27.0\%$ chose `None.' \code{Uniform-2D} environments feature identical surfaces in a 2D layout, which is challenging to represent semantically, leading to preference mismatches and misplaced objects.
 This underscores the challenge of modeling spatial information about previously unseen environments such as relative surface positions.
 Notably, some raters who selected `None' explicitly mentioned in their summaries that the target user’s preferences were unclear, which may have hindered their ability to identify a perfect match.

 \textbf{Rank Score}: Figure~\ref{fig:user-model-rank} presents the $s_{rank}$ metric, derived from rater-assigned model rankings and categorized by environment types.
 We use Friedman's one-way test followed by post-hoc Wilcoxon Signed-Rank tests~\footnote{Bonferroni correction of $\alpha=6$ was applied.} for statical analysis, marked in the figure.
-Friedman's test indicates statistically significant differences in the \code{Similar-1D} and \code{Dissimilar} category ($p < 0.001$), and post-hoc pairwise comparisons with Wilcoxon Signed-Rank test reveal that ContextSortLM has a significantly lower median rank than TidyBot-Random in the \code{Similar-1D} category ($p < 0.01$) and APRICOT-NonInteractive in the \code{Dissimilar} category ($p < 0.05$), which is consistent with previous findings.
+Friedman's test indicates statistically significant differences in the \code{Uniform-1D} and \code{Non-Uniform} category ($p < 0.001$), and post-hoc pairwise comparisons with Wilcoxon Signed-Rank test reveal that ContextSortLM has a significantly lower median rank than TidyBot-Random in the \code{Uniform-1D} category ($p < 0.01$) and APRICOT-NonInteractive in the \code{Non-Uniform} category ($p < 0.05$), which is consistent with previous findings.